Supercaly/homeserver/vpn/README.md

 # VPN

-This service is responsible of providing a VPN server using [Wireguard](https://www.wireguard.com/).
+This stack provides a VPN server using [Wireguard](https://www.wireguard.com/).

 ## .env

-This service has some important environment variables configured inside the `docker-compose.yml` file, but some secret are sotred inside a `.env` file:
+This stack uses some secret environment variables sotred inside a `.env` file:

 - `PUID`/ `PGID` UID and GID for the docker user
 - `SERVERURL` domain name used to connect to the VPN
 - `SERVERPORT` port number used to connect to the VPN
 - `PEERS` list of peer names

-# Docker volumes
+# Docker Volumes

-This service uses the following docker volumes:
+This stack uses this docker volumes:

-- `config` used to store WG configurations
+- `config` store WG configurations

-# PORT
+# Ports

-This service exposes the followint ports:
+This stack exposes this ports to the outside:

-- `51820/UDP` used for the VPN connection
+- `51820/UDP` used for WG connection